huggingface/hub-docs/docs/hub/spaces-using-opencv.md

----
-title: Using OpenCV in Spaces
+# Using OpenCV in Spaces
----

-<h1>Using OpenCV in Spaces</h1>

 In order to use OpenCV in your Gradio or Streamlit Spaces, you'll need to make the Space install both the Python and Debian dependencies